firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/rita_external_battery_playbook.md

 ## Installation Workflow
 1. **Top-balance packs**: Bring the external battery slightly above the internal pack (≈0.3–0.5 V) so Rita preferentially latches onto it during setup.[^balance]
 2. **Mount the enclosure**: Seat the pack inside the Wildman case, add foam over the shallow screws, and secure the bag without pinching the deck latch or wiring; in tight decks, stage the harness along the controller side, tuck power runs under the charge port, and use Monorim stem slack before clamping the cover.[^mount][^tight-deck]
+   - Builders now bolt Wildman bags through eight screw points with wide washers, fiberglass sleeving, and internal foam blocks so the pack can’t rattle, chafe on hardware, or eject during pothole hits.【F:knowledge/notes/denis_all_part02_review.md†L361-L362】
 3. **Route and secure leads**: Keep XT30 connectors strain-relieved, ensure the Y-cable uses two female battery legs feeding a single male controller lead, add anti-spark switches between Rita and the controller if desired, and avoid repeated hot-swaps.[^lead-care][^ali-audit]
+   - When pairing Rita with a Xiaomi boat battery, connect the internal pack first so the adapter recognises the baseline voltage before you plug externals back in.【F:data/E-scooter upgrade workshop by denis yurev/text_slices/all.part02.txt†L89652-L89661】
 4. **Wire telemetry (if present)**: Retain the Xiaomi dashboard for Bluetooth control; clone scooters need dashboard swaps or serial adapters (CP2102 + pull-up) to access configuration.[^telemetry-setup]
 5. **Flash and configure**: Downgrade BLE, connect the M365 BMS Tool, enable the permanent-emulator mode for analog scooters, and set the correct series count before first ride.[^configure]
    - Reopen the app every time you swap external pack voltage—builders toggling between 36 V and 48 V externals update Rita’s series/capacity fields before reconnecting to keep braking protections alive.【F:knowledge/notes/denis_all_part02_review.md†L58-L59】